thisismetis/Metis_Fundamentals/computer_requirements/readme.md

 If you have a lot of familiarity with Linux (say > 1 year), then you may install whatever kind you are most familiar with.
 Recognize that the instructors may only be able to offer limited assistance if you do so.

 ---

-## <a name="section-c"></a>3.
-Docker Requirements

-### Docker
-We will be using [Docker](https://www.docker.com/what-docker) for software installations during the bootcamp.

-#### Docker on Mac
-Running Docker for Mac requires Mac OS X 10.10.3 Yosemite or newer.
-Your Mac must be a 2010 or newer model, with Intel’s hardware support for memory management unit (MMU) virtualization; i.e., Extended.

-#### Docker on AWS Ubuntu
-There is the option to install Docker on an AWS Ubuntu instance.